Expat Exchange

 Will I need to travel to see a specialist?

 "The cities of Riyadh and Jeddah in Saudi Arabia are home to some of the most comprehensive medical specialist networks in the country.
 The Eastern Province, including the cities of Damman and Al Khobar, is also known for its excellent selection ofmedical specialists.
 Further, the cities of Taif, Medina, Mecca, and Buraydah are home to many experienced medical specialists.
-Additionally, there is an excellent network of medical specialists in the Asir region, including the cities of Abha, Khamis Mushait and Najran," said an expat in Saudi Arabia.
+Additionally, there is an excellent network of medical specialists in the Asir region, including the cities of Abha, Khamis Mushait and Najran," said one expat living in Saudi Arabia.

 Are common prescription medications available in Saudi Arabia?